(888) 595-9101 Call Now For Pricing and Availability

 Depending on the services that the assisted living facilities offer, senior citizens may end up staying many years in their new living quarters.
 Some senior living facilities make it possible for residents to receive continuing care services and accommodations and spend the rest of their lives without moving to any other place.
 Such facilities are called continuing care retirement communities, and they generally include both independent living, assisted living and even nursing homes all in one community.

 Many people who end up in nursing homes do not stay more than half a year in the institutions.
 Because a majority of occupants go to nursing homes to receive rehabilitative care after incidents like heart attacks or stroke, they only stay for a couple of months before going back home or seeking alternative senior care options.
 There are some older adults who end up staying several years in nursing homes, but this isn’t the norm.
+For this reason, nursing homes often feel more temporary, like a place to recover and get back on your feet.
+Assisted living, on the other hand, is built to be a permanent home where you can live out your retirement years in comfort.

 Assisted Living vs Nursing Home: Costs